ENGLISH UG & PG

 - Film Studies

-- Media Research Methods
+- Media Research Method

 Skill Enhancement & Elective Courses: